-Enyart was the representative for Illinois’s 12th congressional district and was a Democrat.
+Enyart was the representative for Illinois’s 12th congressional district as a Democrat.
 He served from 2013 to 2014.

 Read our 2014 Report Card for Enyart.

 Enyart is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).